CumulusNetworks/docs/content/nvue-reference/Action-Commands.md

 Stages an image with ONIE and a local NVUE `startup.yaml` file.

-To activate (installs) the staged installation and reboot the switch, add the activate reboot commands; for example, `nv action install system image onie http://203.0.113.10/image-installer startup-config /etc/nvue.d/startup.yaml activate reboot`.
+To activate (install) the staged installation and reboot the switch, add the activate reboot commands; for example, `nv action install system image onie http://203.0.113.10/image-installer startup-config /etc/nvue.d/startup.yaml activate reboot`.

 ### Command Syntax